Prior to its relocation to the Toyosu Market in 2018, the Tsukiji Market had the freshest fish in Tokyo Japan if not the entire world.

 Then our nigiri sushi started to arrive – luscious pieces of maguro (lean tuna), toro (tuna belly) and otoro (fattiest tuna belly) as well as baby octopus with a dollop of miso, uni (delectable sea urchin) and ikura (mouth-popping salmon roe).

-As we left the market, we breathed in the scents of the soups and other delicacies.
-Plus, we shared fish meatballs on a stick.
+As we left the market, we breathed in the scents of the soups and other Japanese delicacies.
+Then we shared fish meatballs on a stick.

 If we lived in a city with a world-class market like Tsukiji, perhaps we could give up meat.
 Perhaps.
 Either way, we’d be eating a heck of a lot of delicious sushi.